Shape the Regional Growth Strategy

 Economic Strength & Resiliency

-about 2 years agoShare on Facebook Share on Twitter Share on Linkedin Email this linkCLOSED: This discussion has concluded.The economy of the Fraser Valley is strong, diverse and expanding.
+over 3 years agoShare Economic Strength & Resiliency on Facebook Share Economic Strength & Resiliency on Twitter Share Economic Strength & Resiliency on Linkedin Email Economic Strength & Resiliency linkCLOSED: This discussion has concluded.The economy of the Fraser Valley is strong, diverse and expanding.
 Agriculture remains at the core of our economy and leads in technology and innovation.
 Building complete communities that provide residents with jobs and services close to where they live can improve employment opportunities and contribute to local self-sufficiency and resiliency.

 RGS Goal